 Warnings and Precautions

-Clinically significant hyponatremia (sodium <125 mmol/L) may develop during Oxtellar XR™ use.
+Clinically significant hyponatremia (sodium <125 mmol/L) may develop during Oxtellar XR use.
+Serum sodium levels less than 125 mmol/L have occurred in immediate-release oxcarbazepine-treated patients generally in the first three months of treatment.
+However, clinically significant hyponatremia may develop more than a year after initiating therapy.
+Clinically significant hyponatremia (sodium <125 mmol/L) may develop during Oxtellar XR ® use.
 Serum sodium levels less than 125 mmol/L have occurred in immediate-release oxcarbazepine-treated patients generally in the first three months of treatment.
 However, clinically significant hyponatremia may develop more than a year after initiating therapy.

 Most immediate-release oxcarbazepine-treated patients who developed hyponatremia were asymptomatic in clinical trials.
-However, some of these patients had their dose reduced, discontinued, or had their fluid intake restricted for hyponatremia.
+However, some of these patients had their dosage reduced, discontinued, or had their fluid intake restricted for hyponatremia.
 Serum sodium levels returned toward normal when the dosage was reduced or discontinued, or when the patient was treated conservatively (e.g., fluid restriction).
-Post-marketing cases of symptomatic hyponatremia have been reported during post-marketing use of immediate-release oxcarbazepine.
+Cases of symptomatic hyponatremia and syndrome of inappropriate antidiuretic hormone secretion (SIADH) have been reported during post-marketing use of immediate-release oxcarbazepine.

 Anaphylactic Reactions and Angioedema

-Inform patients who have had hypersensitivity reactions to carbamazepine that approximately 25%-30% of them will experience hypersensitivity reactions with Oxtellar XR™.
-Question patients about any prior adverse reactions with carbamazepine.
-Patients with a history of hypersensitivity reactions to carbamazepine should ordinarily be treated with Oxtellar XR™ only if the potential benefit justifies the potential risk.
-Discontinue Oxtellar XR™ immediately if signs or symptoms of hypersensitivity develop [see Warnings and Precautions (5.8)].
+Approximately 25% to 30% of patients who have had hypersensitivity reactions to carbamazepine will experience hypersensitivity reactions with Oxtellar XR ®.
+For this reason, patients should be specifically questioned about any prior experience with carbamazepine, and patients with a history of hypersensitivity reactions to carbamazepine should ordinarily be treated with Oxtellar XR ® only if the potential benefit justifies the potential risk.
+Discontinue Oxtellar XR ® immediately if signs or symptoms of hypersensitivity develop [see Warnings and Precautions (5.2, 5.7)].